The most common way which hackers use to strong-arm their way into computers and access personal information is by guessing not so strong passwords.

 But the truth is, we aren’t all geniuses.

 These complicated, strong passwords will end up keeping us and the hackers out.
 Solve this by getting yourself a Password Manager.
 Tech Radar has tons of free options.
 Password Managers allow you to create unique passwords for all your accounts while you only need to remember one.
+Single Sign On (SSO) is another solution to this problem.
+It reduces the number of passwords a user has to remember, whilst also increasing security and reducing admin time.

 All in all, a weak password leaves you, your friends, family and business vulnerable.
 Taking proactive steps to security is far better than a 2-month long fraud dispute with your bank.
 Prevention really is better than cure.
 Reach out to SystemsIT for more information on safeguarding your livelihood.